 - Emailing or mailing to participants screening, consent documents, and other study material.

 - Consider requesting a waiver of documentation of signed consent (i.e. consent is obtained orally or by means other than a formal signed document).

 - Changes to methods of payment to subjects.

-Before bringing study subjects to campus, the Principal Investigator must submit an amendment that includes a plan that addresses how safety measures will be implemented.
+Before bringing study subjects to campus, the Principal Investigator must submit a plan that addresses how safety measures will be implemented.
 At minimum, the plan should include:

 - A screening process to determine the COVID-19 risk status of volunteers and staff (e.g. questionnaire regarding health status, recent travels, body temperature etc.) CDC Symptoms of Coronavirus